frosk1/Panama_Express/README.md

 ### Contribution guidelines ###

-* Clone this repository to your local machine and create your own branch
+* Fork his repository, clone it to your local machine and create your own branch
 * Make sure your commits do not break the funtionality of the project
 * Make a pull-request to our master branch
 * Push and be part of the project